JamJamofficial/Portfolio-website-Template/README.md

 ```

 ## Feel free to Make any suggestions
-  and make sure to follow me on
+Make sure to follow me on
     [IG](instagram.com/jamjam_officiale).